apache/accumulo-website/pages/downloads.md

 The most recent legacy (1.x) release of Apache Accumulo&reg; is version
 {{linkVers}}.

+The 1.10 release series will reach end-of-life on **November 1, 2023**.

 {% for srcbin in srcbinArray %}
 {% assign lnkFile = 'accumulo-' | append: linkVers | append: '-' | append: srcbin | append: '.tar.gz' %}